CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 ```

 where the top element is the counter (increments each pass through the loop),
-and the next two elements are the two arguments passed in the call-data (`bool pro` and `bytes32 positionHash`, respectively)
+and the next two elements are the two arguments passed in the call-data (`bool pro` and `bytes32 positionHash`, respectively,
+here we are showing an example where the arguments were simply empty)

 The loop progresses in this way, doing nothing of interest but burning gas, until the counter value reaches 0x1000,
-at which point we jump to pc 0x46 (70),
+at which point we jump to PC 0x46 (70),
 which is a valid jump destination, and continue by logging an event as follows:

 ```
+70     JUMPDEST
 71     PUSH1  => 60
 73     DUP3
 74     DUP2